 Service Provider can’t guarantee that the functions built will always be error-free (we are human!) and delivered on time, so we can’t be liable to Customer or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages arising out of the operation of or inability to operate this website and any other web pages, even if you have advised us of the possibilities of such damages.
-The Customer also acknowledges that ongoing update in technology is inevitable, and errors might arise from time to time due to incompatibility in the system, so Service Provider cannot be held liable for such errors and delay in delivery.
+The Customer also acknowledges that ongoing update in technology is inevitable, and errors might arise from time to time due to incompatibility in the system, so Service Provider cannot be held liable for such errors and delay in delivery but will work with the Customer to resolve the issues.
 Fixes for errors due to change in technology are billable and count towards your budgeted hours.

 The Service Provider is providing a web-based service at a competitive price.
 The Service Provider is not insuring or underwriting the client’s chosen business model.
 The Customer acknowledges that internet services are inherently subject to technical failures and disruptions from time to time.

 (a) To the maximum extent permitted by law:-